savdevarney/habot/README.md

 Habot is a coach for creating daily healthy habits through a conversational interface.

 As you’re onboarded with Habot, you rate how well you’re doing in certain life areas.
 Habot then recommends a set of habits that would be best to work on.
 After committing to a habit, you track progress with Habot every day through delightful text message exchanges.
 You earn a new streak every 3 consecutive successful days and are encouraged to collect at least 7 streaks to create the new habit (21 days in total).

+Habits included are built off of BJ Fogg's Tiny Habit principles (http://tinyhabits.com/) - that is they are:
+- incredibly specific
+- can be done in 30 seconds or less

 During onboarding, users provide:
 - mobile phone number + country